 If your health is poor enough to prevent most insurance companies from covering you, consider looking at guaranteed-issue life insurance that doesn’t require a medical examination.
 These policies can be more expensive than traditional policies, but they also offer options to those who are unable to purchase traditional life insurance.

-These riders can allow you to access the death benefit from your life insurance policy while you are still living.
-In most cases, these riders are triggered by your inability to care for yourself on a daily basis.
+Accelerated benefit riders allow you to access the death benefit from your life insurance policy while you are still living.
+In most cases, these riders are triggered by an inability to care for yourself on a daily basis.
 For example, if you become disabled or unable to perform at least two out of the six activities of daily living (ADLs), then you can use some or all of your death benefit to pay for home health care or nursing home expenses.
 Check with your life insurance company to learn more about its specific guidelines for this type of rider.

 Most life insurance companies offer traditional term life insurance, but not all offer return of premium life insurance.
 Speaking with a licensed life insurance agent or another financial professional is the best way to identify which companies offer term life with a built-in return of premium or return of premium as a policy endorsement.

 Whether return of premium life insurance is worth it depends on your personal goals and financial situation.
 Since return of premium life insurance will ensure that you receive a payout when the policy expires, insurance companies typically charge a higher price for these types of life insurance policies or policy riders.
 Note that, unlike whole life insurance, return of premium life insurance does not build cash value over time, making savings and investments more appealing to some individuals.
 However, if you can afford to pay a higher life insurance premium for a guaranteed payout, return of premium may be worth looking into.